Jaewook-L/Temporal_Cyclic-attention/README.md

 Codes for RNN-TA-1D CNN, RNN-CA-1D CNN, RNN-TA-CA-1D CNN are prepared to predict knee-onset of cells from Severson dataset.
 Additionally, input reduction test codes for each and all batches with RNN-TA-CA-1D CNN are prepared as suggested in our paper.
+Codes for temporal, cyclic attention score plots are also provided for user's comfort.